 - It's proof of what we say.
 Even though our largest installations (60+ PB) are on fat x86 servers today, we have already demonstrated the characteristics and advantages of our architecture.
 Lightweight design, flexibility, and serverless computing are at the core of our philosophy and allow us to go beyond traditional object storage use cases, especially when associated with Grid for Apps, our serverless computing framework.

 - It's IoT ready.
 We believe that object storage and serverless computing are key for large IoT infrastructures.
 No matter where or how you collect sensor data, you will eventually need to store and process that data locally before sending only the relevant information to the cloud.
 We can do that now, and we are also working to integrate third-party serverless frameworks to avoid any form of lock-in for our customers.

-At the end of this month, on November 29th, we will host a webinar about using OpenIO SDS on Raspberry PI.
-In this event, we will go easy on the marketing, leaving as much time as possible to the techies.
-We will demonstrate how to install a Raspberry Pi cluster with OpenIO SDS, and give attendees as much information as possible to replicate the experience at home.
+On November 29th, we hosted a webinar about using OpenIO SDS on Raspberry PI.
+In this event, we went easy on the marketing, leaving as much time as possible to the techies.
+We demonstrated how to install a Raspberry Pi cluster with OpenIO SDS, and gave attendees as much information as possible to replicate the experience at home.

 An OpenIO SDS cluster based on Raspberries is a great way to test functionality, S3 compatibility, and test your software against it; this is the perfect opportunity to learn how to do it.

 Want to know more?